mikedamay/PureDI/Documentation/LibraryMaintainerNotes.md

 default would break non-Windows builds.
 It also slows down the build).
 The sandBox project is included in the PureDI git repo under the PureDI solution directory.

-2) Change the targetFramework of the PureDI.csproj from nestandard2.0 to netcoreapp2.0 before building
-docs and back afterwards.
-(See Note A, below and Step 5)

-3) Make changes to the Content folder if necessary.
+2) Make changes to the Content folder if necessary.
 (See Note C, below)

-4) Do Rebuild Solution - but note the issue (Note D) below.
+43 Do Rebuild Solution - but note the issue (Note D) below.

-5) Reverse steps 1) and 2).
+5) Reverse steps 1) .

 6) Copy contents of sandDoc/GeneratedHelp to the document directory of some website.

 Note A. The Help Build barfs (unable to find the System assembly) when attempting to build with a target of netstandard2.0.

-Note B. The Sandcastle Help Builder is version 2017.5.15
+Note B. The Sandcastle Help Builder is version 2018.5.29

 Note C. Help Builder Gotcha: make sure you change the text of Version History when you add version.
 Simply adding the version using ContentLayout.content